The 15 Best Flowers That Bloom in Winter

 Hellebores flowering in a winter garden.

-• The Christmas rose, the earliest blooming hellebore, produces persistent white flowers with just a hint of pink in December and January.
-Cutting some of their ragged leaves off shows them to perfection, no wonder Victorian gardeners used to display them (still growing) under a sheet of plain glass so rain didn’t damage the delicate petals.
-They self seed profusely and hybridize too which adds to the excitement of growing them.
+The Christmas rose, the earliest blooming hellebore, produces persistent white flowers with just a hint of pink in December and January.
+Cutting some of their ragged leaves off shows them to perfection, no wonder Victorian gardeners used to display them (still growing) under a sheet of plain glass so that rain didn’t damage the delicate petals.
+They self-seed profusely and hybridize, too, which adds to the excitement of growing them.

-A close-up photo of a bright pink flower in full bloom during winter.
+A bright pink cyclamen in full bloom during winter.

-• Hardy cyclamen (C. Coum) blooms throughout the winter in Zones 5 to 9 with flowers insides of pinks, purples and white—plus, the decorative foliage is beautiful.
+Hardy cyclamen (C. Coum) blooms throughout the winter in Zones 5 to 9 with flowers in shades of pinks, purples and white—plus, the decorative foliage is beautiful.

-• Hollies are both traditional and gorgeous, come in red and yellow berried varieties and support a whole range of wildlife including the Holly Blue Butterfly.
-Ilex verticillata, the winterberry, is a species of holly which produces bright red berries that persist through the entire winter and into spring.
-Sometimes, though, to produce berries there needs to be both a male and female shrub in the vicinity so do check this out if you are buying one.
+The winterberry (Ilex verticillata) is a species of holly that produces bright red berries that persist throughout the winter and into spring.
+Sometimes, though, to produce berries, there needs to be both a male and female shrub in the vicinity, so check this if you are buying one.

-• English Yew grows very slowly and so is excellent when used as a structural plant, good for topiary and makes beautiful dense hedges.
-The birds love the berries though they are poisonous to animals and humans.
-Their flowers will bloom in late winter.
+English yew grows very slowly, which makes it excellent as a structural plant, good for topiary, and beautiful as dense hedges.
+Birds love the berries, though they are poisonous to animals and humans.
+The flowers bloom in late winter.

 American Beautyberry (Callicarpa americana) in Caddo Lake State Park in East Texas